 Would you mind telling us a little bit about yourself?

-Tyson Flynn, 38, married to Lisa for 10 years, almost 6-year-old son Zachary, 7.5-year-old Max our Labrador pup.
+Tyson Flynn, 38, married to Lisa for 10 years, almost 6-year-old son Zachary, and 7.5-year-old Max our Labrador pup.
 I’ve lived and worked in Canberra for my entire life.

-Does your partner and/or son play golf?
+Do your partner and/or son play golf?

 My wife doesn’t play golf, but she gave me the social media name sliceytysie when I was playing at Hamilton Island Golf Club with her beside me in the cart!
 This was December 2014 on a surprise holiday I planned for her.

-Zach plays golf with his kids set, and we’ve bought him a proper putter!
+Zach plays golf with his kid’s set, and we’ve bought him a proper putter!
 Zach loves coming along with dad to play!